 Christopher E. Meadows <email@example.com>

-The film was inspired by a long-running science fiction magazine of the same name, which began in Europe as Metal Hurlant.
+The film was inspired by a long-running science fiction magazine of the same title, which began in Europe as Metal Hurlant.
 Most of the story segments are based on stories or characters featured in the magazine.
 See more »

 A shadow shall fall over the universe, and evil will grow in its path, and death will come from the skies.